ghilesZ/geoml/README.md

 *PS: you'll have to open the Geom module to access the sub-modules (Point, Line ... etc)*

 ##### Current
 GeoML is currently still in developpement, and have not been tested -nor proved, nor model-checked nor analyzed ... but you know what we say about well typed program ;) -.
-Thereby, you'll may find some weird behaviors or failures.
+Thereby, you might find some weird behaviors or failures.
 Feel free to let us know or report an issue about it.

 You are also welcome to contact any member of the developpement team if you want to suggest a feature you think it may be cool to have in GeoML.